 Mini-Splits Won’t Allow Natural Gas into Your Home

 Mini split systems are fully electric.
 Unless you use natural gas or LP for other equipment, you do not need to have it installed in your home.

 Natural gas is also highly flammable, and a leak can cause a flash fire or an explosion if severe enough.

-The distinct “rotten eggs” smell gives an early warning of the presence of natural gas, which makes it slightly less pernicious than carbon monoxide, but it’s still not welcome in the home.
+The distinct “rotten eggs” smell gives an early warning of the presence of natural gas, which makes it slightly less deadly than carbon monoxide.

 Ductless Systems Lower the Risk of Mold

 Mold can cause various health problems, including allergic reactions, rashes, and eye irritation, and in some cases, it can cause breathing problems.

 Ducting used in central AC can sometimes provide the right conditions for mold to grow.